rafaelxky/RPlace/README.md

 - executes the code at origin if target is provided writes at target if not, write direcly on origin
 - target can be overriten by the file config variable $#output

+# parse instruction
+- //- parse file.txt:
+- runs the template on the designated file

 # list of examples
 ```
 //- place: